jackiehjm/stx-docs/doc/source/security/kubernetes/pod-security-policies.rst

 the command.

 |prod-long| provides a system service-parameter to enable Pod security
 policy checking.
-In addition to enabling Pod security policy checking, setting this service parameter also creates two |PSPs| \(privileged and restricted\) such that users with cluster-admin role \(which has access to all resources\) has |PSPs| to authorize against.
-It also creates two corresponding roles for specifying access to these |PSPs|
+Setting this parameter also creates:

+-	Two |PSPs| (privileged and restricted) such that users with cluster-admin role (which has access to all resources) has |PSPs| to authorize against.

+-	Two corresponding roles for specifying access to these |PSPs|
-\(privileged-psp-user and restricted-psp-user\), for binding to other non-admin type subjects.
+ 	(privileged-psp-user and restricted-psp-user), for binding to other non-admin type subjects.

+-	A RoleBinding for the kube-system namespace of the privileged-psp-user Role to serviceAccounts in kubesystem, such that privileged Deployments/ReplicaSets/etc. can be created by any user with access to Deployments/ReplicaSets/etc. in the kube-system namespace (e.g. user with cluster-admin role).

+-   A ClusterRoleBinding of the restricted-psp-user Role to any authenticated user, such that at least restricted Pods can be created by any authenticated user in any namespaces that user has access to based on other [Cluster]RoleBindings.

+-	A ClusterRoleBinding of the restricted-psp-user Role to serviceAccounts in kube-system, such that at least restricted Deployments/ReplicaSets/etc. can be created by any authenticated user in any namespaces that user has access to based on other [Cluster]RoleBindings.